krisarmstrong/seed/docs/internal/COMPLIANCE_MAPPINGS.md

 **Requirement:**

-> "Operate processes and tooling to establish and maintain comprehensive network monitoring and
+> "Operate processes and tooling to establish and maintain comprehensive network monitoring and defense against security
-> defense against security threats across the enterprise's network infrastructure and user base."
+> threats across the enterprise's network infrastructure and user base."

-#### The Seed Capabilities:
+#### The Seed Capabilities

 | Sub-Control                                 | The Seed Feature                                                                                  | Evidence/Audit Value                                                                              |
 | ------------------------------------------- | ------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |